HDMA-SDSU/GEM/README.md

 ## Installation

-To install, simply clone or download the GEM zip file, unzip it, and run the following command in administrative mode:
+To install, simply clone or download the GEM zip file and unzip it.
+Navigate to the unzipped folder (where setup.py lives) and run the following command in administrative mode:

 ~~~~
 python setup.py install